 Pre-commissioning generation projects will be given the choice to either fix their liability, or to receive a bi-annual update.
 This allows generation projects a full and transparent view of liabilities until commissioning.
 The bi-annual statements will reflect any changes to works up until the commissioning date.
 Those on a fixed liability will continue to receive bi-annual statements, although the liability amount will not change.

 Pre commissioning generation projects, will be given the fixed option bi-annually until the fixed option is chosen.
 Once a fix has been chosen, it cannot be undone.
-However, if CMP447 when implemented applies to a generator that has already fixed its attributable works, an adjustment will be made to remove
+However, if CMP447 is approved and when implemented applies to a generator that has already fixed its attributable works, an adjustment will be made to remove any part of the attributable works cost at the time of fixing, that relates to or forms a part of a set of transmission works that Ofgem has designated under CMP447, and which therefore, if CMP447 is passed, now qualifies as excluded works, within the definition of attributable works.

-If the user opts to fix the attributable profile, there would be no reconciliation upon termination of cost or reuse.
+If the user opts to fix the attributable profile, there would, apart from the above adjustment, be no reconciliation upon termination of cost or reuse.
 Fixing can be done at any time, pre or post trigger.

 Actual Security Profile